phoenixframework/phoenix/G_channels.md

 end
 ```

 That's all there is to our basic chat app.
-Fire up mulitple browser tabs and you should see your messages being pushed and broadcasted to all windows!
+Fire up multiple browser tabs and you should see your messages being pushed and broadcasted to all windows!

 #### Example Application